Raghav-539/assignment-cypress/readme.md

 ## 4. Assumptions/Suggestions
     i.
-All the input fields and button should have a unique id ii.
+All the input fields and buttons should have a unique id ii.
 URLs are assumed to be 'https://dev-fe.buttonshift.com/signup' and 'https://dev-fe.buttonshift.com/login' for signup and login pages respectively.

 ## 5. Notes -
     i.
 Due to network latency it may give error while running, so you need to start the session again. ii.
 Change the email and validate-email when you run the test again, if you fail to change them email id's then it may give error of account already exists.
+Then testcase will lead to fail.